-Ideal for panoramic shots—like beautiful landscapes from your summer vacation or stadium views from your recent sports outing—these slender frames capture the whole scene.
+Ideal for panoramic shots—like beautiful landscapes from your summer vacation or stadium views from your recent sports outing—these canvas spreads capture the whole scene.
 Line up several frames for a gallery feel.
 Mix and match the thickness of your frames for necessary contrast.

 10. Go Antique